-{\bf Rate of adaptation.} We observe that the rate of adaptation is not monotone as a function of the selection pressure, and we define $\gamma_c(\mu)$ as the value of the selection pressure that maximizes the rate of adaptation for a given value of the phenotypic noise (black line in Figure \ref{sect:phase-transition}).
-The function $\mu \mapsto \gamma_c(\mu)$ segregates the parameters $(\mu,\gamma)$ of our models into two domains, that correspond to two regimes for the branching-selection process.
-We will from now on say that a pair of parameters such that $\gamma < \gamma_c(\mu)$ is in the \emph{strong selection regime}, whereas $\gamma > \gamma_c(\mu)$ is the \emph{weak selection regime}.
-Indeed, let us recall that a higher $\gamma$ entails that more adults are allowed to reproduce in the next generation, so that a higher selection pressure translates into a lower $\gamma$.
+{\bf Rate of adaptation.} In the left panel of Figure~\ref{fig:2pannelsvne}, we first observe that at a fixed level of noise $(\mu)$, the rate of adaptation is not monotone as a function of the selection parameter ($\gamma$), and we define $\gamma_c(\mu)$ as the value of the selection pressure that maximizes the rate of adaptation for a given value of the phenotypic noise.
+The function $\mu \mapsto \gamma_c(\mu)$ (black line in Figure~\ref{fig:2pannelsvne}) segregates the parameters $(\mu,\gamma)$ of our models into two domains, that correspond to two regimes for the branching-selection process.

-In the weak selection regime ($\gamma > \gamma_c(\mu)$), increasing the selection pressure (i.e. decreasing $\gamma$) has the effect of increasing the rate of adaptation, as the set of parents that will be able to reproduce to the next generation will be fitter on average.
-In the strong selection regime ($\gamma < \gamma_c(\mu)$), this effect is counter-intuitively reversed: increasing the selection pressure has the effect of \emph{decreasing} the rate of adaptation of the population.
+We refer to the region above the critical line ($\gamma > \gamma_c(\mu)$) as the \emph{selection of the fittest} regime, and to the region below the critical line ($\gamma < \gamma_c(\mu)$) as the \emph{selection of the luckiest} regime.
+Although this terminology may not be self-explanatory at this stage, its meaning will be clarified in later sections, where we provide an explicit interpretation of the underlying evolutionary dynamics.

-As a result, a selection pressure of $\gamma_c(\mu)$ entails a maximal rate of adaptation for the population.
-The selection pressure is too weak in the weak regime to optimize the speed of adaptation, whereas it is too strong in the strong selection regime and has a detrimental effect on the evolution of the population.
-This latter case corresponds to an instance of Goodhart's law, i.e., the \emph{objective} (maximisation of the genotypic value) is impaired by overfitting the \emph{measure} (phenotypic values).
-The mathematical treatment of this model will allow us to reveal a clear explanation behind this phenomenon.
+In the selection of the fittest regime ($\gamma > \gamma_c(\mu)$), increasing the selection pressure (i.e.~decreasing $\gamma$ along the vertical axis in the left panel of Figure~\ref{fig:2pannelsvne}) has the effect of increasing the rate of adaptation.
+In the selection of the luckiest regime ($\gamma < \gamma_c(\mu)$), this effect is counter-intuitively reversed: increasing the selection pressure has the effect of \emph{decreasing} the rate of adaptation of the population.

-{\bf Effective population size.} Our numerical simulations reveal a second evolutionary signature of the transition from the weak to the strong regime, evident in the neutral genetic variation within the population.
+As a result, for a fixed value of the noise $(\mu)$, a selection pressure $\gamma_c(\mu)$ entails a maximal rate of adaptation for the population.
+The selection pressure is too weak ($\gamma>\gamma_c(\mu)$) in the selection of the fittest regime to optimize the speed of adaptation, whereas it is too strong ($\gamma<\gamma_c(\mu)$) in the selection of the luckiest regime and has a detrimental effect on the evolution of the population.
+This latter case corresponds to an instance of Goodhart's law, i.e., an overly zealous attempt at maximizing a proxy measure (the phenotypic values) hinders the intended goal of maximizing the target (genotypic values).